Summer of 1914 Programme of Events

 12.10pm Westerham Life changes for ever – The Swan Cinema closes its doors for the duration of hostilities, but the fair goes on.
 Look out for the recruiting sergeant, and return to the trench at the Legion – it’s open all day…

 12.20pm Results of Best Dressed Shop Window announced, kindly judged by Mrs Anthea Warde and Mrs Claire Warde

 12.30 onwards Music and Entertainment continues – don’t forget it’ll all be over by Christmas…

 Photography kindly donated by Sarah Fleet Photography

-As in days of yore, there will be no parking charges, town-wide, all weekend, by kind permission of Sevenoaks District Council, although parking restrictions will still apply.
+As in days of yore, there were no parking charges, town-wide, all weekend, by kind permission of Sevenoaks District Council, although modern parking restrictions still applied.

-Shop Window displays: Based on Bill Curtis’ photo and poster collection from the era, each shop will try to show how things looked in the summer of 1914
+Shop Window displays: Based on Bill Curtis’ photo and poster collection from the era, each shop showed how things looked in the summer of 1914

 Quiz for children: (Under 10s and Over 10s categories) discover answers in the shop window displays to questions about life in Westerham at the beginning of the 20th century

 Best dressed window competition